Splits deepen over British ex-minister Johnson's burqa comments

-LONDON (Reuters) - Former British foreign minister Boris Johnson returned from his summer holiday to face both criticism and support over his remarks about burqas, amid deepening divisions in Britain’s ruling Conservative Party on Sunday.
+THAME, England (Reuters) - Former British foreign minister Boris Johnson returned from his summer holiday to face both criticism and support over his remarks about burqas, amid deepening divisions in Britain’s ruling Conservative Party on Sunday.

 Johnson, seen as the biggest threat to Prime Minister Theresa May’s struggling leadership, has become a lightning rod for discontent within the party after a newspaper column in which he said Muslim women who wear burqas look like letter boxes or bank robbers.

-The comments came in a piece arguing against a ban on the Islamic full-face veil, but have been criticized as Islamophobic.
-Others saw the remarks as colorful rhetoric that strikes a chord with many Britons.
+The comments came in a Aug.
+5 piece arguing against a ban on the Islamic full-face veil, but have been criticized as Islamophobic.
+Others saw the remarks as colourful rhetoric that strikes a chord with many Britons.

 May has scolded Johnson, stirring anger amongst those of his supporters who see him as the focal point for resistance to her proposed “business-friendly” Brexit plan.
 The party has also launched an investigation into his remarks.